Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity: Initial data

 The configurations of the scalar field and its momentum are heavily constrained by the integrability conditions.
 The momentum constraints are elliptic equations, and the sources must therefore integrate to zero when periodic boundary conditions are used.
 In the GR case, this means that there must be no net momentum flux over the periodic domain.
 In the case with EsGB modifications, the condition is much less easy to impose.
 Imposing zero scalar field momentum ($\Pi=0$) and a periodic scalar field configuration satisfies the conditions, but more work is needed to solve the constraints with more general configurations for $\Pi$ (and is likely to require removing the assumption of conformal flatness).
 The initial average value of the scalar field, $\phi_0$, is set to be the value that would give 100 e-folds in the homogeneous case with $\lambda=0$.
+This is chosen as an order-of-magnitude estimate of the required number of e-folds during inflation, and our results are not sensitive to this value.
 Using equations \eqref{eq:FLRW1} and \eqref{eq:FLRW2} above, this corresponds to an initial value of $\phi_0 = -1.06 M_{\textnormal{Pl}}$.

 Scalar perturbations are then included by setting the initial scalar field profile to,

 where $\Delta\phi$ is the maximum perturbation amplitude, and $k=\frac{2\pi N}{L}$ is the wavenumber. $N$ is an integer and $L$ is given by